-I managed to catch WHITE ZOMBIE one more time when they came back through town, and by the next time I'd hear "More Human Than Human" performed live, it would be on ROB ZOMBIE's solo tour in support of his HELLBILLY DELUXE album.
-As I'd moved in-and-out of the entertainment world over the years, I wasn't always as "connected" to things, but I'd seen ZOMBIE several times, with a few different lineups.
+A year later, I managed to catch White Zombie one more time when they came back through town, and, by the next time I’d hear “More Human Than Human” performed live, it would be on Rob Zombie‘s solo tour in support of his HELLBILLY DELUXE album.
+As I’d started moving in and out of the entertainment world over the years, I wasn’t always as “connected” to things, but I’d seen ZOMBIE several times, with a few different lineups.

-During my stint with FANGORIA as Director of New Media (and as a writer), I'd been covering the production of Zombie's directorial effort, HALLOWEEN II on a near-daily basis as news and photos rolled in for the website.
-I'd become friendly with JESSE DAYTON, who'd previously collaborated with Zombie on music for THE DEVIL'S REJECTS (the country-style BANJO & SULLIVAN tunes), and was appearing in HALLOWEEN II as "Captain Clegg" of CAPTAIN CLEGG & THE NIGHT CREATURES.
-In support of the film, a full-length album, ROB ZOMBIE PRESENTS: CAPTAIN CLEGG AND THE NIGHT CREATURES was released in August of that year, and that Fall, ZOMBIE took CLEGG on the road as his opening act.
+During my stint with FANGORIA as Director of New Media (and as a writer/uncredited managing editor of a few different websites), I’d been covering the production of Zombie’s directorial effort, HALLOWEEN II on a near-daily basis as news and photos rolled in for the web.
+I’d become friendly with Jesse Dayton, who’d previously collaborated with Zombie on music for THE DEVIL’S REJECTS (the country-style Banjo & Sullivan tunes), and was appearing in HALLOWEEN II as “Captain Clegg” of Captain Clegg and the Night Creatures.
+In support of the film, a full-length album, ROB ZOMBIE PRESENTS: CAPTAIN CLEGG AND THE NIGHT CREATURES was released in August of that year, and that Fall, Zombie took Clegg on the road as his opening act.

 Fast-forward to July 19, 2014 – this past Saturday night.

-Back in Iowa, where I lived from 1992-1996, my former classmates were attending our 20th High School Reunion.
-I'd started my day by coaching my daughter's Pee Wee Baseball Game from 11-1, and then headed over to Austin's Fuel Arena at the Lake County Fairgrounds for a show that would temporarily halt my self-imposed hiatus from photographing concerts.
+Back in Iowa, where I lived from 1992 to 1996, my former classmates were attending our 20th High School Reunion.
+I’d started my day by coaching my daughter’s Pee Wee Baseball Game from 11-1 and then headed over to Austin’s Fuel Arena at the Lake County Fairgrounds for a show that would temporarily halt my self-imposed hiatus from photographing concerts.

-There was something just oddly appropriate about seeing ROB ZOMBIE perform ten minutes from my home on the night my 20th High School Reunion was taking place...
-20 years after I first saw Zombie perform live on that eventful night back in Davenport.
-Yet again, I didn't actually meet the man whose music I've been following for over two decades, but I did get to photograph him from just a few feet away for the very first time.
+There was something just oddly appropriate about seeing Rob Zombie perform ten minutes from my home on the night that my 20th High School Reunion was taking place… almost exactly 20 years after I first saw Zombie perform live on that eventful night back in Davenport.
+Yet again, I didn’t actually meet the man whose music I’ve been following for over two decades, but I did get to photograph him from just a few feet away for the very first time.

 ROB ZOMBIE | Setlist, July 19, 2014, Grayslake, Illinois